 Our frequently asked questions are intended to help address some of the common challenges communities face when applying for SolSmart designation.
 If you have a question that isn’t answered here, please contact us.

-SolSmart is a national designation program designed to recognize cities and counties that have taken key steps to address local barriers to solar energy and otherwise foster the growth of strong local solar markets.
+SolSmart is a national designation program designed to recognize municipalities, counties, and regional organizations that have taken key steps to address barriers to solar energy and otherwise foster the growth of strong solar markets.
 It is led by The Solar Foundation, the International City/County Management Association, and a team of national solar experts from our partner organizations.
 SolSmart is funded by the U.S. Department of Energy Solar Energy Technologies Office.

 SolSmart designation provides high-profile, national recognition for communities that have made it faster, easier, and more affordable for home and business owners to invest in solar energy.
 Achieving designation sends a signal to solar companies that a community is “open for solar business.”
 Such efforts help attract new businesses to the community, providing jobs and spurring economic growth.

 Communities committed to pursuing SolSmart designation will be eligible for no-cost technical assistance from a team of national solar and local government experts.
 This technical assistance is designed to help communities meet the criteria for designation.
 Communities that successfully meet this criteria are designated SolSmart Gold, Silver, or Bronze.